csurfer/pyheat/README.md

 - No complicated setup.
 - Heatmap visualization to view hot zones in code.
 - Ability to export the heatmap as an image file.
+- Ability to scroll, to help view heatmap of large py files.

 ## Setup